MartynaMisk/Project2018/README.md

 # Project2018

-## *This respitory was created for a project which concerns Fisher's Iris Data Set.*
+## *This repository was created for a project which concerns Fisher's Iris Data Set.*
 > Fisher's Iris data set that can be found in this [data folder](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv).
-This folder consiste .csv comma seperated value of Iris measurement.
+This folder consiste .csv comma-seperated values of Iris measurements.

 ### The content of the respitory is as follow:
 - Background Infromation